|

 "And, in case we need reinforcements, I suggest that we

-talk to your father's March Warden," he said, handing Legolas
+talk to your father's March Warden."
+He handed Legolas a

 "Singollo?
 He was my best friend as an elfling.
 We were